elgomatiae/muslim-space-app-ofjmxk/GOOGLE_SIGNIN_SETUP.md

 ---

-**Once you complete the Google Cloud Console setup and update the Web Client ID in the code, everything will work perfectly!** 🚀
+**Once you complete the Google Cloud Console setup and add the credentials to Supabase, the Google Sign-In will work perfectly!** 🚀

+The browser window will open automatically when you click "Continue with Google", allowing users to sign in with their device's Google accounts just like other apps.